kaby76/Trash/src/trjson/readme.md

-# Trjson
+# trjson

+## Summary

+Print a parse tree in JSON structured format

+## Description

-Read a tree from stdin and write a JSON represenation of it.
+Read a parse tree from stdin and write a JSON represenation of it.

 ## Usage